daidensacha/buttonStyler/README.md

 **UX Considerations**
 My assignment is due in a few days, so I have too little time to implement this now, and to be honest, I need to contemplate the UX ramifications before doing it.
 On touch screen devices, a click event is a tap, and I have had experiences scrolling pages with forms when it is harrowing, and the experience is not the expected behavior.
 With so many inputs and fieldsets that toggle, if a user scrolling has to deal with accidentally enabling fields and fieldsets, that could be far worse than just learning that the toggle switch is that, a controller.
 I'm still researching and have created the codepen, so I know it's possible.
 I need to work out if I want to do it.
 It might be that I need to make it more straightforward what the toggle switches do.
 I could, for instance, implement the covering div and use it to trigger a mouseover event (on desktops, tap on touchscreens) with a message appearing saying that the fieldset is disabled and to use the toggle to switch it on.
 There are many possibilities, all worth consideration.

+**Minor Bugs**
+I discovered a few minor issues that I will be researching and addressing in due time.
+1. I found out that Apple is discontinuing support for the iPad Air gen 1.
+I wrote some code that listened for touch and disabled the tooltips on contact.
+It worked on iPhone, and iPad air Gen 4, in DevTools touch devices too.
+It didn't work on iPad Air Gen 1 and created more issues, like the copy code icon not working correctly.
+I compromised and decided to disable the tooltips on a screen size smaller than 924 px.
+I had my reasons to disable them for small screens.
+I didn't particularly appreciate how the Bootstrap tooltips appeared on touch screens and impacted user experience.
+They hung there, and then links sometimes need to be clicked a second time.
+It opened my eyes to design from multiple perspectives, with different needs on different devices.
+2. When scrolling the page, I set the z-index of the copy icon, so it stayed on top of other elements as it scrolled.
+Something changed the last days when I was working on disabling the tooltips for small screens.
+When I scroll, the icon sometimes does not stay on top, and if I move the css overflow to the left, the icon appears on top.
+Unfortunately, for now, it has to stay, and I will be looking into it.